sgost/contentconcepts-data/services/content_writing/index.md

 If you are looking for affordable yet top-quality academic manuscript editing services you have reached the right place.
 Our mission is to provide [manuscript editing](/services/content_writing/manuscript_editing) and proofreading services at affordable price.

 When you select us, you will get personalised support, and prompt responses at a quicker pace than others.
-Here is the list of our Copywritings
+Here is the list of our Content Writings